跳到主要内容

 • GraphQLISODateTime - a date-time string at UTC (used by default to represent Date type)

-• GraphQLTimestamp - a numeric string which represents time and date as number of milliseconds from start of UNIX epoch
+• GraphQLTimestamp - a signed integer which represents date and time as number of milliseconds from start of UNIX epoch

 The GraphQLISODateTime (e.g. 2019-12-03T09:54:33Z) is used by default to represent the Date type.
 To use the GraphQLTimestamp instead, set the dateScalarMode of the buildSchemaOptions object to 'timestamp' as follows: